top of page

 5. Wittgenstein: Vermischte Bemerkungen: Werkausgabe Vol. 8 (Frankfurt: Suhrkamp, 1984), p.
 510 (1942).

-6. A related principle we find perhaps only in Paul Viriolio's "oblique architecture" of the 1960s that was meant to turn human dwellings into a permanent training ground for the body.
+6. A related principle we find perhaps only in Paul Virilio's "oblique architecture" of the 1960s that was meant to turn human dwellings into a permanent training ground for the body.
 See Sylvère Lotringer & Paul Virilio: The Accident of Art (New York, Semiotext(e), 2005): "Buildings would be entirely made of inclined planes that required a special effort, and would make sure that we would remain conscious of our concrete existence through obstacles in everyday life.
-Consumerism was beginning to make everything abstract and insubstantial - merely comparing signs - and [Paul Viriolio was] rushing in emergency remedial features.
+Consumerism was beginning to make everything abstract and insubstantial - merely comparing signs - and [Paul Virilio was] rushing in emergency remedial features.
 Oblique architeture was a version of Artaud's theater of cruelty, a modernist strategy meant to counter people’ increasing absorption in a universe of signs and images.
 A spiritual antidote to the Society of the Spectacle" (p.
 44-45).

 7. VB, p.
 547 (1948).
 For Wittgenstein's general attitude towards dream see my article "The Dream of Language: Wittgenstein's Concept of Dream in the Context of Style and Lebensform" in The Philosophical Forum 34:1, 2003, pp. 73-90.